PRESS RELEASE

 “This change to Town Code will support our water conservation efforts by right sizing the water supply side plumbing, while also helping to protect water quality, supporting requirements for additional water conserving plumbing fixtures and reducing material costs for home construction,” said Matthew Hayes, P.E., Castle Rock Technical Engineering manager.

-Castle Rock is the first town in Colorado to adopt Appendix M into its codes and standards, joining such major cities as Houston, Seattle, San Jose, and Vancouver, British Columbia, as well as the states of California, Hawaii, Montana, Nevada, New Jersey, New Mexico, North Dakota, Oregon, Washington, and Wisconsin.
+Castle Rock is the first town in Colorado to adopt Appendix M into its codes and standards, joining such major cities as Seattle, San Jose, and Vancouver, British Columbia, as well as the states of California, Hawaii, Montana, Nevada, New Jersey, New Mexico, North Dakota, Oregon, Washington, and Wisconsin.

 “IAPMO appreciates the vision of the Castle Rock town council and thanks Director of Castle Rock Water Mark Marlowe, Water Efficiency Supervisor Rick Schultz, and Technical Engineering Manager Matthew Hayes for their advocacy as IAPMO and Castle Rock worked together to realize this adoption,” said IAPMO Vice President of Technical Services and Research Christoph Lohr, P.E.